Viir/bots/guide/bot-development-language-and-terms.md

 ## Agent

 Agent in a play session can be either a bot or a human.
 We use bots as agents for productive use.
 For development, we sometimes let a human take the role of the agent.
 After a human has demonstrated how to perform a task, we can use the recording of that session for training bots.
+(Process mining)

 ## Program